pylint: disable=C0103, C0114

 [docs]

-Rounds the kerning values to increments of **multiple**,
+"""Round the kerning values to the specified increments.

 """